LAPCoder/4U-Programming-language/README.md

 You must have ```gcc```, ```bison``` or ```yacc```, ```flex``` or ```lex``` and ```glib``` for modify.
 If you want not modify, you must have ```gcc```, and go to step 1, 5, 6 and 7.
-If you want execute example-programm, just go to step 7.
+If you want execute example-programm, just go to step 1 and 7.

 ## 1: Go to your directory

 ### Windows

 On Windows, enter this command:
 ```batch
 cd <directory name>
 ```
-<directory name> is the directory where you installed folder "4u vX.X.X" (X.X.X is your version number).
+\<directory name\> is the directory where you installed folder "4u vX.X.X" (X.X.X is your version number).
 It's like ```C:\Users\user\Documents\4U\4U 0.0.0```

 ### Linux

 On Linux, enter this command:
 ```bash
 cd <directory name>
 ```
-<directory name> is the directory where you installed folder "4u vX.X.X" (X.X.X is your version number).
+\<directory name\> is the directory where you installed folder "4u vX.X.X" (X.X.X is your version number).
 It's like ```/home/user/Documents/4U/4U\ 0.0.0``` (for with space enter ```\ ```).

 ## 2: Compile the lexical analyzer